Alchameth/Alchameth/README.md

 - 👋 Hi, I’m @Alchameth
-- 👀 I’m interested in biking, rollerblading & moderation bots.
+- 👀 I’m interested in biking, rollerblading and creating cool moments with drones.
+- 🤖 I love moderation bots.
 I have a passion about community management and clean looking information channels!
-- 🌱 I'm a moderatof & manager for all things PAYDAY.
+- 🌱 I'm a moderator & manager for all things PAYDAY.
 Ergo, I am the PAYDAY guy. (duh)

 - ✨ A journey of a thousand miles begins with a single step.